 Today is a big day for me on the path to mastering my personal finances.
 I have decided to confront the financial infidelity in my marriage.
-I don’t mean face it within myself, or safely just blog about it here in relative anonymity.
+I don’t mean face it within myself, or safely just write about it in relative anonymity.

 I mean face it with my husband.

 This has been a really hard post to write.
 It’s taken me down a winding road, and it’s made me double back three or four times to look at things again and again and try to see what they really are, instead of what I believe or imagine they are.

 Many difficult transitions in life proceed along a series of stages – you know, like the famous seven stages of grief.
 Here’s my version.